Roku Inc. (ROKU) Stock: A Closer Look at the Moving Averages

 Is It Worth Investing in Roku Inc. (NASDAQ: ROKU) Right Now?

-compared to its average ratio and a 36-month beta value of 1.71.
-Analysts have mixed views on the stock, with 13 analysts rating it as a “buy,” 0 as “overweight,” 13 as “hold,” and 5 as “sell.”
+Additionally, the 36-month beta value for ROKU is 1.71.
+There are mixed opinions on the stock, with 13 analysts rating it as a “buy,” 0 rating it as “overweight,” 13 rating it as “hold,” and 5 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Roku Inc. (ROKU) is $69.40, which is $13.15 above the current market price.
-The public float for ROKU is 121.47M, and currently, short sellers hold a 10.03% ratio of that float.
-The average trading volume of ROKU on May 15, 2023 was 8.96M shares.
+The average price predicted by analysts for ROKU is $69.40, which is $14.32 above the current price.
+The public float for ROKU is 121.47M and currently, short sellers hold a 10.03% ratio of that float.
+The average trading volume of ROKU on May 18, 2023 was 8.26M shares.

 ROKU) stock’s latest price update

-Roku Inc. (NASDAQ: ROKU)’s stock price has gone decline by -5.49 in comparison to its previous close of 56.85, however, the company has experienced a -2.26% decrease in its stock price over the last five trading days.
+The stock price of Roku Inc. (NASDAQ: ROKU) has surged by 0.63 when compared to previous closing price of 52.23, but the company has seen a -6.03% decline in its stock price over the last five trading sessions.
 Barron’s reported on 04/26/23 that Roku Stock Wavers Despite Smaller Than Expected Loss

 Analysts’ Opinion of ROKU